Major Types of Cyber Threats & How to Prevent Them in 2025

 IoT Vulnerabilities

-As smart devices multiply, so do their vulnerabilities.
+As smart devices multiply, so do IoT vulnerabilities.
 From smart cameras to connected medical devices, most IoT products lack strong security.
 In 2024, IoT malware attacks surged 107%, making this an urgent concern.
 Sectors like healthcare and manufacturing are especially vulnerable, as many critical systems now rely on connected devices.

 Insider Threats

 Not all threats come from outside.
 In 2024, 76% of organizations experienced insider attacks, up from 66% in 2019.
-These threats can be malicious (disgruntled employees) or accidental (negligent behavior).
+These Insider threats can be malicious (disgruntled employees) or accidental (negligent behavior).
 71% of cybersecurity leaders consider compromised accounts or machines the top form of insider risk.
 Yet, 90% admit it’s harder to detect insider threats than external ones, due to a lack of visibility and behavioral complexity.

 Sector-Specific Impact of Cyber threats